 Meanwhile, Ruby is better if you want to develop desktop applications, which Rails is not geared up to do because it involves server-side scripting which mainly runs on a web server.

-3. Development speed and script maintenance
+3. Deploying time and script maintenance capabilities

 Ruby was purposefully designed to be intuitive for its users, an attribute that makes it simpler and more powerful than other object oriented scripted programming languages.